GNOME/gnome-tweaks/README.md

 - GIR files and libraries from:

   - GLib
-  - GTK+ 3
+  - GTK
   - gnome-desktop
+  - libadwaita
-  - libhandy
+  - libnotify
   - Pango

 - GSettings Schemas from: